stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 ## Usage

-To use the tasks in a generated project you always need:
+To use the tasks in a generated project you will need:

 - A UNIX shell
 - [Git](https://git-scm.com/)